Stakčín

 Stakčín (Takcsány, Стащін) is a larger village and a municipality in Snina District in the Prešov Region of north-eastern Slovakia.

 Geography

-The municipality lies in the Cirocha river valley, at an altitude of 257 metres and with a total area of 167.742 km^{2}.
-According to the 2013 census it had a population of 2452 inhabitants.
 It lies between the Vihorlat and Bukovské vrchy mountains.
 The municipality is the seat of the Poloniny National Park governing body.

 History

 In historical records the village was first mentioned in 1492 as Staccyn.
 Before the establishment of independent Czechoslovakia in 1918, Stakčín was part of Zemplén County within the Kingdom of Hungary.
 In 1939, it was for a short time part of the Slovak Republic.
 The area was a battleground in the Slovak-Hungarian War of 1939, as a result of which it again became part of Hungary.
 On 24 November 1944, the Red Army entered Stakčín and it was once again part of Czechoslovakia.